 Green & circular innovation for Kenyan companies (GECKO)

-InfoStart date: 1 April, 2018 End date: 31 March, 2020 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 17-M05-DTU Countries: Kenya Thematic areas: Economic development and value chains, Production, industry and labour market, Waste management, Lead institution: Technical University of Denmark (DTU), Department of Management Engineering, Denmark Partner institutions: Ruaraka Business Community (RUBICOM), Kenya Kenyatta University (KU), Department of Business Administration, Kenya Kenya Industrial Research and Development Institute (KIRDI), Research, Technology and Innovation Department, Kenya University of Nairobi (UoN), Centre for Advanced Studies in Environmental Law and Policy, Kenya Project website: go to website (the site might be inactive) Project coordinator: Maj Munch Andersen Total grant: 4,999,476 DKK
+InfoStart date: 1 April, 2018 End date: 31 December, 2021 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 17-M05-DTU Countries: Kenya Thematic areas: Economic development and value chains, Production, industry and labour market, Waste management, Lead institution: Technical University of Denmark (DTU), Denmark Partner institutions: Ruaraka Business Community (RUBICOM), Kenya Kenya Industrial Research and Development Institute (KIRDI), Kenya Kenyatta University (KU), Kenya University of Nairobi (UoN), Kenya Aquaporin, Denmark Project website: go to website (the site might be inactive) Project coordinator: Maj Munch Andersen Total grant: 4,999,476 DKK

 The Gecko project aims to provide scientific insights and an algorithm for designing and projecting high-circular eco-industrial parks in Kenya.
 The project investigates if and under what conditions developing countries such as Kenya may gain environmental and competitive advantages from early entry into circular ways of organizing production and exchange of resources in symbiosis networks, thereby potentially establishing near closedloop production systems and reducing investments in expensive End of Pipe environmental infrastructures.
 Critically investigating the potential and scope of industrial symbiosis - where one firm’s residuals become a proximate firm’s resource - is at the core of this research project.